rill-js/rill/docs/api/request.md

 ### req.origin

-  Get the origin of the request (protocol, hostmame and port).
+  Get the origin of the request (protocol, hostname and port).

 ```js
 ctx.req.origin // => http://www.example.com